You have the power to control your disease!

 Diabetes falls into two main categories: type 1, which usually occurs during childhood or adolescence; and, type 2, the most common form of the disease which typically occurs after age 45, although there is an alarming increase in children and young adults with type 2 disease.

-- Approximately 9% of all women in the U.S. have diabetes.
-Unfortunately about a third of them do not know they have the disease.
+- Approximately 11% of the U.S. population has diabetes.
+Unfortunately, about a third of them do not know they have the disease.

-- Prevalence of diabetes is at least 2 to 4 times higher among African American, Hispanic/Latino, American Indian and Asian/Pacific Islander women than among Anglo-American women.
+- Prevalence of diabetes is at least 2 to 4 times higher among African American, Hispanic/Latino, American Indian and Asian/Pacific Islanders than among Anglo-Americans.

 - Gestational diabetes develops in up to 5% of all pregnancies.
 Women who have had gestational diabetes have a 50% chance of developing type 2 diabetes later in life.

 - Women and men with diabetes are nearly eight times as likely to suffer peripheral vascular disease, a disorder resulting in reduced blood flow and oxygen to tissues in feet and legs.

 - Women and men with diabetes have a significantly higher risk of cardiovascular disease, amputation, blindness and other health complications.

 - Advancing age